Please note that you can only play the exercise once on this page. See the free trial section below for full access!

-Has your client ever told you they wanted to climb the Eiffel Tower or visit the Colosseum?
-In this exercise, your client must memorize travel itineraries in one or several cities by correctly pairing landmarks with their location on a grid.
-Your client must develop strategies to remember what a landmark looks like as well as pair it with a number and letter location on a grid.
+In this exercise, the user must memorize travel itineraries in one or several cities by correctly pairing landmarks with their location on a grid. the user must develop strategies to remember what a landmark looks like as well as pair it with a number and letter location on a grid.

-Over 1,600 unique game configurations and significant data set depth.
+Over 1,600 unique exercise configurations and significant data set depth.